biloocabba/interview-questions/linux/linux-interview-questions-part-4.md

 Installation finished.
 No error reported.
 6. Reboot  system, remove bootable CD and we should keep the boot menu ready when the system starts.

-394. How do you boot your systeminto the following modes, when you are in some trouble?
-Answer: We boot system into the following modes, when we are in some trouble:
-a.
-Rescue mode
-b.
-Single user mode
-c.
-Emergency mode
-Rescue mode will provide the ability for booting a small Linux environment from an external bootable device such as a CD-ROM, or USB drive instead of the system’s hard drive.Rescue mode will be provided to help  with system from repairing the file system or fixing certain issues which prevent normal operations.
-In order to get into the rescue mode, change the BIOS settings of the machine for booting from the external media.
-Once the system will  boot using bootable disk, add the keyword rescue as a kernel parameter.
-Else we will provide the parameter “linux rescue” in the graphical boot interface.
-In single-user mode, the system will boot to runlevel 1.
-It will have more additional functionalities compared for switching to runlevel 1 from other levels.
-The local file systems will be mounted in this mode, but the network will not be activated.
-Following steps are used for booting into single-user mode:
-1. At the GRUB splash screen during the booting process, press any key for entering into the GRUB interactive menu.
-2. Select the proper version of kernel that  wish to boot and type “a” to append the line.
-3. Go to the end of the line.
-Type “single” as a separate word.
-4. Press Enter to exit edit mode and type “b” to boot into single usermode now.
-In emergency mode, we are booting into the most minimal environment possible.
-The root file system will be mounted read-only and almost nothing is set up.
-The main advantage of emergency mode over single-user mode is that the init files will not be loaded.
-If the init is corrupted, we will still mount file systems to recover data which could be lost during a re-installation.
-Use the same method as described above for single-user mode, except one word, replace the keyword single with the keyword “emergency” to boot into emergency mode.

 395. You are in a directory /home/user/downloaded/ and you want to share the files in this directory quickly over web without configuring an httpd server so how can you do it with python?
 Answer: The Python script language will allow a quick httpd service which is called SimpleHTTPServer using which we will share the local directory we are using the command, for example